kjaymiller/kjaymiller/content/announcing-transcriptor.md

 title: Announcing Transcriptor
 date: 25 May 2020 22:32

-_This was the launch month for [Transcriptor].
-This is a helper package that I use for doing transcriptions for PIT Clients._
+## This was the launch month for [Transcriptor].
+This is a helper package that I use for doing transcriptions for PIT Clients.

 Transcriptions can be accomplished in a plethora of ways, but in order to do it, you need to have a good idea of how to work with the results from your transcription engine.
-While I usually use [Amazon Transcribe], I have used [Google Could Services Speech to Text] and I would love to look into the [Microsoft Azure] and [Wit.Ai].
+While I usually use [Amazon Transcribe](https://aws.amazon.com/transcribe/), I have used [Google Could Services Speech to Text](https://cloud.google.com/speech-to-text/) and I would love to look into the [Microsoft Azure](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/) and [Wit.Ai](https://wit.ai).
 All of these systems use their own schema for your task and your results.

 The goal of transcriptor is to create a single Job object that is responsible (currently) for handling the results in a consistent object-oriented way.
 By using it, I've been able to create some clarity in my coding projects for folks and reduced the amount of copying and pasting across the board.